RetroPie/RetroPie-Docs/docs/Updating-RetroPie.md

 if you don't want to create a sd image you can just back up your bios, roms, and configuration files from the samba shares

 ![configs](https://cloud.githubusercontent.com/assets/10035308/9141308/edee8b52-3cf4-11e5-8bf3-73f8c27f99fb.png)

+## Making a Backup (OS X)

+Open a terminal window and type `diskutil list`.
+A list of all hard disks and partitions shows up.
+Find a partition with the name boot.
+The related /dev/disk* is your retropie sd card.
+Type `sudo dd if=/dev/disk* of=backup.img bs=1m` to write a disk image to your home directory.